CloudLabsAI-Azure/Github-Copilot/Labfiles/Exercise-2.md

 In this exercise, you will try out utilizing Javascript for Copilot.

->**Disclaimer**: GitHub Copilot will automatically suggest an entire function body in grayed text.
+>**Disclaimer**: GitHub Copilot will automatically suggest an entire function body or code in grayed text.
 Examples of what you'll most likely see in this exercise, but the exact suggestion may vary.

 ## Task 1: Add a JavaScript file and start writing code